Last Updated on December 12, 2022 by DMEditor

-Keap (formerly Infusionsoft) is a CRM platform with features including lead capturing, pipeline building, and analytics.
+Keap (formerly Infusionsoft) is a CRM platform with features including lead capturing, lead management, pipeline building, and analytics.
 There is a newer version of Infusionsoft, called Keap.
 Keap is very similar to Infusionsoft, but it has slightly lighter, more streamlined tools.
 For this comparison, we’ll be looking at the latest iteration of Keap based on the original core Infusionsoft, which is still available to use although seems to be phasing out.

 What is Pipedrive?